gmascb/flow_subscribers/README.md

 │                                                                              │
 │  ┌───────────────────────────────────────────────────────────────────────┐   │
 │  │                                                                       │   │
-│  │   FASE 1: can_execute?
-(Determina quais flows vão executar)           │   │
+│  │   PHASE 1: can_execute?
+(Determines which flows will execute)         │   │
 │  │   ┌──────────────┐  ┌──────────────┐  ┌──────────────┐               │   │
 │  │   │ Subscriber A │  │ Subscriber B │  │ Subscriber C │               │   │
 │  │   │can_execute?()│  │can_execute?()│  │can_execute?()│               │   │
 │  │   └──────┬───────┘  └──────┬───────┘  └──────┬───────┘               │   │
 │  │          │ true            │ true            │ false                  │   │
-│  │          ▼                 ▼                 ✗ (ignorado)             │   │
+│  │          ▼                 ▼                 ✗ (skipped)              │   │
 │  │                                                                       │   │
-│  │   FASE 2: valid?
-(Valida TODOS os executáveis)                        │   │
+│  │   PHASE 2: valid?
+(Validates ALL executable flows)                    │   │
 │  │   ┌──────────────┐  ┌──────────────┐                                  │   │
-│  │   │ Subscriber A │  │ Subscriber B │   Se exception ──► PARA TUDO    │   │
+│  │   │ Subscriber A │  │ Subscriber B │   If exception ──► STOP ALL     │   │
 │  │   │   valid?()   │  │   valid?()   │                                  │   │
 │  │   └──────┬───────┘  └──────┬───────┘                                  │   │
 │  │          ▼                 ▼                                          │   │
 │  │                                                                       │   │
-│  │   FASE 3: prepare (Prepara dados para todos)                          │   │
+│  │   PHASE 3: prepare (Prepares data for all)                            │   │
 │  │   ┌──────────────┐  ┌──────────────┐                                  │   │
 │  │   │ Subscriber A │  │ Subscriber B │                                  │   │
 │  │   │  prepare()   │  │  prepare()   │                                  │   │
 │  │   └──────┬───────┘  └──────┬───────┘                                  │   │
 │  │          ▼                 ▼                                          │   │
 │  │                                                                       │   │
-│  │   FASE 4: save (Persiste dados para todos)                            │   │
+│  │   PHASE 4: save (Persists data for all)                               │   │
 │  │   ┌──────────────┐  ┌──────────────┐                                  │   │
 │  │   │ Subscriber A │  │ Subscriber B │                                  │   │
 │  │   │    save()    │  │    save()    │                                  │   │
 │  │   └──────┬───────┘  └──────┬───────┘                                  │   │
 │  │          ▼                 ▼                                          │   │
 │  │                                                                       │   │
-│  │   FASE 5: dispose (Finaliza/Notifica todos)                           │   │
+│  │   PHASE 5: dispose (Finalize/Notify all)                              │   │
 │  │   ┌──────────────┐  ┌──────────────┐                                  │   │
 │  │   │ Subscriber A │  │ Subscriber B │                                  │   │
 │  │   │  dispose()   │  │  dispose()   │                                  │   │